hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step3-dive.md

 `dive empty`{{execute}}

+Inspect the BusyBox container.

+`dive buxybox`{{execute}}

-Inspect the BusyBox container and notice all the commands are present and the image efficiency is a 100%.
+Notice all the commands are present and the image efficiency is a 100%.
 Next, let's look at some less efficient containers.